 If you have used an Asus router before, you’d know what I mean.
 If not, check out this post, where I lay out their common settings and features.
 Among those, the ET12 has all the core features — it’s not a gaming machine.

 That said, the extra content below will give you some quick highlights.
 If you’re familiar with the Asus routers, you can skip it.

 ZenWiFi Pro ET12: Sharing all Asus router core features

-While this extra content was largely available in the general post on Asus Wi-Fi broadcasters, it contains specific information about the ZenWiFi Pro ET12.
+While most of this extra content was available in the general post on Asus Wi-Fi broadcasters, it contains specific information about the ZenWiFi Pro ET12.

 Universal setting restoration